acquia/blt/readme/ci.md

         blt ci:pipelines:init

-   This will generate an [acquia-pipelines.yml file](https://docs.acquia.com/pipelines/yaml) in your project root.
+   This will generate an [acquia-pipelines.yml file](https://docs.acquia.com/pipelines/yaml) in your project root based on [BLT's default acquia-pipelines.yml file](https://github.com/acquia/blt/blob/8.x/scripts/pipelines/acquia-pipelines.yml).

 1. Commit the new file and push it to your Acquia git remote.
+Example commands:

+        git add acquia-pipelines.yml
+        git commit -m 'Initializing Pipelines integration.'
+        git push origin

 1. Initialize GitHub integration for your project.
 See `pipelines init-github --help` or review [help documentation](https://docs.acquia.com/pipelines/github) for instructions.
+E.g.,

+        pipelines init-github REPO MY_TOKEN

 1. Submit a pull request to your GitHub repository.

 It is expected that your new pull request will trigger a Pipelines build to begin.
 The status should be reported on the pull request's web page.
 If merged, Pipelines will generate a new branch on your Acquia subscription named "pipelines-[source-branch]-build".
+The branch will contain a deployment artifact that can be deployed to an Acquia environment.

+#### Additional information

 You may [use the Pipelines client](https://docs.acquia.com/pipelines/client) to do things like check the status or logs for your build: